visdesignlab/trrack-examples/README.md

 # provenance-examples

 This is a collection of examples for the [provenance-lib-core](https://github.com/visdesignlab/provenance-lib-core) project.
-Each example has more information about what parts of the library they cover in their individual README's, but a brief overview can be found below.
+Each example is heavily commented around areas that are utilizing provenance, and a brief overview of what can be found in each example is below.

 ## simpleExample